-v) How to turn in HW:
+v) How to turn in HW and other Assignments:

-HW (either outlines or regular assignment) will be due at the beginning of lecture class.
-You must submit it on my desk at the beginning of class prior the finish of class announcements (announcements are given at the beginning of every class and are usually finished 2 minutes after official class starting time).
+Assignments (HW, chapter outlines, PRL Notebook) will be due at the beginning of lecture class.
+You must submit it on my desk at the beginning of class (first 10 minutes) preferably during class announcements (announcements are given at the beginning of every class and are usually finished 1 to 2 minutes after official class starting time).
+Do not interrupt the instructor.

-Late to class: If you are late to class then it is your responsibility to discretely drop the HW on the HW desk (near front of class) as soon as you enter the class (so that you get no advantage as HW problems may sometimes be discussed in class).
+Late to class: If you are late to class then it is your responsibility to discretely drop the assignment at my desk (near front of class) as soon as you enter the class (so that you get no advantage as HW problems may sometimes be discussed in class).
 "Discretely" means that you should not walk between a speaker and an audience as this is considered inappropriate or even rude.

-vi) Penalties for not turning HW on time

-Any HW submitted after class announcements, but before end of lecture is worth a maximum of 50 % credit.
-Therefore If you think there is a possibility that you will be late, then scan your HW and send it by email (before class starts) to insure that it is counted as ontime.
+vi) Penalties for not turning HW or other assignments ontime Any HW submitted after first 10 minutes, but before end of lecture, is worth a maximum of 5% credit.
+Therefore If you think there is a possibility that you will be late, then scan your assignment and send it by email (before class starts) to insure that it is counted as ontime.

-If you do not bring your HW and you tell me in class then you can receive 50 % credit if you email it to me by 9:00 pm.
+If you do not bring your assignment and you tell me at the end of class then you can receive 50 % credit if you email it to me by 9:00 pm.
 You must then bring in the hard copy the following day with word "LATE" on top.
+There is an additional 15 % penalty if you fail to write the word "LATE" on top.

-If you are absent when HW is due (for example: you are sick but have no doctor's note), or otherwise must be late, then you can scan the HW (before start of lecture) by email or submit your HW to me by U.S. mail postmarked before the due time (in order to receive full credit) US mail: Ronald Francis, Deanza College, 21250 Stevens Creek Blvd. • Cupertino, CA 95014 vii) Grading of HW
+If you are absent when an assignment is due (for example: you are sick but have no doctor's note), or otherwise must be late, then you can scan the assignment (before start of lecture) by email or submit your HW to me by U.S. mail postmarked before the due time (in order to receive full credit) US mail: Ronald Francis, Deanza College, 21250 Stevens Creek Blvd. • Cupertino, CA 95014 vii) Grading of HW